browniebroke/browniebroke.com/src/posts/2020-10-18-migrating-project-to-poetry/index.md

 ### Docs dependencies

 The dependencies to build the docs were specified in a `requirements.txt` in the `docs/` folder and RTD was configured to pick this up.
-I initially thought that I wouldn't be able to remove that file, but it turns out it's possible to make it work.
+I initially thought that I wouldn't be able to remove that file, but it turns out [it's possible to make it work][rtd-poetry-issue].

-You can `pip install` a package managed by Poetry since quite a while, and RTD uses a modern version of pip.
-However, it wouldn't install your development dependencies, so your docs dependencies cannot be specified as such.
+Thanks to [PEP 517][pep-517], which [Poetry is compliant with][poetry-pep-517], you can do `pip install .` in a Poetry package.
+This has been in pip since 19.0, and pip running on RTD is newer than this.
+However, this method wouldn't install your development dependencies, so your docs dependencies cannot be specified as such.
 It works if you specify a `docs` extra, though:

 ```toml
 # pyproject.toml